வணக்கம் & Welcome & Ter-ve-tu-lo-a! 🌟

 About Me

-Vigneashwara Pandiyan is a University Lecturer in the Department of Mechanical and Materials Engineering at the Turun yliopisto-University of Turku, Finland.
-He earned his Ph.D. from Nanyang Technological University (NTU), Singapore, where he conducted pioneering research on modeling and in-situ monitoring of robotic abrasive belt grinding processes.
-His research focused on utilizing advanced sensor technologies and machine learning to optimize grinding performance and enhance precision manufacturing, in collaboration with the Rolls-Royce @ NTU Corporate Lab.
-This work contributed significantly to the understanding and automation of robotic grinding for aerospace components, including fan blades.
+Vigneashwara Pandiyan is a University Lecturer in the Department of Mechanical and Materials Engineering at the University of Turku, Finland, where he has been serving since 2025.
+He completed his Ph.D. at Nanyang Technological University (NTU), Singapore, from 2014 to 2018, where he conducted research on modeling and in-situ monitoring of robotic abrasive belt grinding processes.
+His doctoral work focused on integrating advanced sensor technologies with machine learning to optimize grinding performance and precision manufacturing, in collaboration with the Rolls-Royce@NTU Corporate Laboratory.
+This research contributed to the understanding and automation of robotic grinding for aerospace components such as fan blades.

-His expertise spans a wide range of areas, including laser-material interactions, metal additive manufacturing, tribology, surface finishing, abrasive cutting, and smart manufacturing.
-Prior to joining the University of Turku, he served as a Senior Researcher in Additive Manufacturing - Digital Manufacturing at the Technology Innovation Institute (TII), Abu Dhabi.
-Dr. Pandiyan’s current research explores the physics of acoustic and optical emissions during material transformations and surface interactions.
-He investigates how photon and phonon emissions during processes such as laser-material interactions or contact-based transformations, using advanced sensing technologies to monitor these emissions.
-By combining this data with machine learning, he aims to enable real-time monitoring, anomaly detection, process control, and automation in modern manufacturing systems.
+Prior to joining the University of Turku, he served as a Senior Researcher in Additive Manufacturing within the Digital Manufacturing program at the Technology Innovation Institute (TII), Abu Dhabi, from 2024 to 2025.
+His expertise spans laser–material interactions, metal additive manufacturing, tribology, surface finishing, abrasive cutting, and smart manufacturing.
+His current research explores the physics of acoustic and optical emissions during material transformations and surface interactions.
+By analyzing photon and phonon emissions generated during processes such as laser–material interactions and contact-based transformations, he develops sensing and machine learning frameworks for real-time monitoring, anomaly detection, process control, and automation in advanced manufacturing systems.

 More to come as this exciting journey continues…